w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 | BMW | Connected Vehicle  demo  (13)                | tbd                                         | ...

 ## Notes
+* Wifi Router from Smartthings / Matthias should be available <Set up at Siemens on Friday, Bring to TUM on Saturday/Sunday, back to Siemens on Monday - Owner: Sebastian>
+* TUM has an open network for local demos, however internet access is not guaranteed, especially if using non-standard ports
+* Credentials for Router need to be communicated via email to the members list, <todo: add a link here>

+The following notes relate to the numbers in the table above.

 1. Services running on a single gateway
 2. WIP.
 OpenVino service that can track multiple people, give bounding box.
 Needs JPEG input image.
 3. Devices: 2 lights; 4 LEDs; 1 RGB Led; 2 push buttons; 2 PIR sensors; 2 temp sensors; 1 buzzer